mimoccc/DarkTip/readme.md

 What can I do with DarkTip?
 ---------------------------

-In one sentence: You can connect to any JSONP supporting restful API to display any type of tooltip you want by defining a module along some very basic rules.
+In one sentence: You can connect to any JSONP supporting restful API to display any type of tooltip you want by writing a simple (or more complex) module.